Find the answers to your questions across a variety of topics:

 For jobs with Holidaybreak, please click to www.holidaybreakjobs.com

 Of course.
-But as we’re combining forces you’ll also be able to choose from the other brand’s range of destinations as well.
+But as we’ve now come together, you’re able to choose from the other brand’s range of destinations as well.

-No. Since we went on sale for 2014, the prices for all parcs and accommodation have been identical for both Eurocamp and Keycamp.
+No. Since we went on sale for 2014 for both brands, the prices for all parcs and accommodation have been identical for both Eurocamp and Keycamp.

 Any price rise will be down to the cost of local taxes and cost inflation rather than the brands uniting.
 But you can rest assured that we will continue to offer a broad selection of prices to suit a range of budgets, from Classic Tents to Safari Tents, and mobile homes to Tree Houses.